Comprehensive Guide to Different Types of Tires

 Summer tires are fine if you live someplace like California, where winter doesn’t get cold.

-But if you live in a place like Chicago or New York City, where temperatures can drop far below freezing, they won’t work very well when it gets cold.
+But if you live in a place like Chicago or New York City, where temperatures can drop far below freezing, they won’t work well when it gets cold.

 3. Winter Tires